BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

     </a>
 </p>

-Collection view is smart about scrolling and adapts automatically to its content size.
+Collection view is smart about scrolling and adapts automatically to the content size of its layout.
 Although we have reached our the goal of simultaneous horizontal and vertical scroll, the cells placement does not seem to be correct.

 ### Positioning Cells into Grid

 The next step is to properly position cells within the collection view bounds.

 Before rendering its cells, the collection view calls `layoutAttributesForElements(in:)` that returns an array of cells attributes.
 Instead of drawing all cells at once, the collection view passes visible rectangle to that method and expects it to return attributes only for the visible cells which has a positive impact on performance.
+We override that method in our subclass to return custom attributes:

 {% highlight swift linenos %}